-- Identify and report potential hazards within their classrooms and vocational training areas. - Provide a safe and inclusive learning environment for learners and learners. - Instruct learners and learners on the safe use of equipment and materials. - Incorporate health and safety practices into curriculum delivery.
+- Identify and report potential hazards within their classrooms and vocational training areas. - Staff are responsible for dealing with the cleaning of all bodily waste when facilities staff are not available on site - Provide a safe and inclusive learning environment for learners and learners. - Instruct learners and learners on the safe use of equipment and materials. - Incorporate health and safety practices into curriculum delivery.